How to arrange a funeral

 Whether putting plans in place for yourself or for someone else, you need to consider the following:

-The type of funeral may limit some of the decisions you make, for example you can’t use a wood coffin if you are having a green funeral, or the person who has died may only be able to wear certain types of clothing if being cremated but your funeral director will help you with this
+The type of funeral may limit some of the decisions you make, for example you can’t use a veneered coffin if you are having a green funeral, or the person who has died may only be able to wear certain types of clothing if being cremated but your funeral director will help you with this.